-Janet Clayton joined the Enable team in September 2020 as the Senior Service Manager for Napier Day Service and Respite.
+Carolyn Haider joined the Enable team in October 2023 as the Registered Manager for Napier Day Service and Respite.

 Once our care staff have successfully completed a three-month probation they have the option to move on to a QCF Level 2 or 3 qualification and above in health and social care.

 We supply training and support to Level 5 and upwards within Agincare, with room for growth and career progression.
 As well as regular reviews and supervisions we carry out mandatory annual and two-year refresher training, plus specialist training.

 Ashley (left) is 17.
 His mum says that he loves coming to Napier and the Respite service, and especially enjoys his role as recycling co-ordinator.
 He also often comes home with treasures he’s created during art and craft activities.